davsuacar/Lil-ASCII-Lab/Backlog.md

 LO:

 * Tracker (aesthetics): Review tracker's layout (split sub-areas?).
-* Add tracking feature: World.highlighted_agents.
-ALL: make agents more visible with highlighted BG?, TRACKED: only the tracked one; None: Current implementation.
+* In Fast-Forward mode, consider skipping frames drawing?
 * Add color to logo at program exit.
 * Implement basic agent animation in "aspect" (2 or 3 looping chars).
+* Tracking: Maintain agents' heatmaps (where they've been around).
 * Handle resize terminal without exiting.
 * Detect when resizing the terminal would exceed screen dimensions.

+Discarded:

 * Implement graphic orientation signalling on agents to show orientation (e.g. a blinking arrow [▲ ▶ ▼ ◀] on one adyacent tile).
-* Tracking: Maintain agents' heatmaps (where they've been around).

 ## World Dynamics

 HI:

-* Implement advanced energy dynamics: a) fixed resources granting INSTANT recharge; b) mobile resources that: b.1) can be picked, carried and dropped; b.2) can be consumed, granting DELAYED recharge.
+* Implement advanced energy dynamics:
+  * a) fixed resources granting INSTANT recharge ("stars");
+  * b) mobile resources that:
+    b.1) can be picked, carried and dropped;
+    b.2) can be consumed, granting DELAYED recharge.
+* Maintain a count of number of instances per type of agent.
 * Consider agents' ability (yes/no) to "resurrect" if granted new energy.
-* Decouple UI / AI refresh rates, e.g. one AI step every 5 UI steps.

 LO:

+* Main loop: Decouple UI / AI refresh rates, e.g. one AI step every 5 UI steps.
 * Improve world generation with patterns of blocks.
 * Consider creating "hole" blocks, causing instant death.